Nickflanagn24/bookstore/README.md

 # 📚🐕 Tales & Tails - Where Every Dog Story Begins

-A specialized e-commerce platform for dog training, care, and breed books, built with Django and integrated with Google Books API for comprehensive canine literature.
+A specialised e-commerce platform for dog training, care, and breed books, built with Django and integrated with Google Books API for comprehensive canine literature.

 <div align="center">